Skip to content

 With or without an aurora the views from Mt Wellington are stunning!

-There are some interesting features at the summit that can add a lot of interest to your photos of the Southern Lights – the shelter (in the photo), the boulders scattered across the mountain top, and the huge telecommunications tower.
+There are some interesting features at the summit that can add a lot of interest to your photos of the Southern Lights – the visitor shelter, the boulders scattered across the mountain top, and the huge telecommunications tower.

 Unfortunately light pollution can sometimes prevent you from seeing an aurora on Mt Wellington, and it’s going to be a lot colder than down in Hobart.